poezio/poezio/doc/source/configuration.rst

         The fingerprint of the SSL certificate as a hexadecimal string, you should not touch it, except if know what you are doing.

+    connection_check_interval

+        **Default value:** ``60``

+        A ping is sent to the server every N seconds, N being the value of that option.
+        Change this to a low value if you want to know quickly when you are disconnected, and to a very high value if bandwidth matters so much that you can’t afford 100 bytes/minute (seriously?).

+    connection_timeout_delay

+        **Default value:** ``10``

+        The timeout delay of the ping referenced above, 10 should really be fine, but if your network is really unstable, it can be set higher or lower, depending of your preference.

     custom_host

         **Default value:** ``[empty]``